 Simply open your Google Analytics profile, and navigate to Admin > Settings.
 Scroll down to 'Site Search Settings' and enter the search parameters that pertain to your site.

 It's really simple to find out what the parameters are by doing a search on your site and examining the URL string.
 For WordPress sites, the search string is in the form "s=this+are+your+keywords".

-We also add a “q” in the hopes to help Google mine it’s search parameters as well (sometime the old data still comes through, rarely).
+We also add a "q" in the hopes to help Google mine its search parameters as well (sometimes the old data still comes through, rarely).

 Let the data accumulate for a couple of days, and then go to Behavior > Site Search > Search Terms in Google Analytics to review the gathered information.

 While the data will be limited, as not every visitor to your site will use the internal search function, it does provide some useful information on the keywords that visitors are searching on your site.

 Tip: Using this method is a great way to collect data and generate ideas for future blog topics!

 You can also find more details for setup from Google.

 Using Google AdWords